pallets/markupsafe/README.rst

 ------

-The Pallets organization develops and supports MarkupSafe and other libraries that use it.
+The Pallets organization develops and supports MarkupSafe and other popular packages.
 In order to grow the community of contributors and users, and allow the maintainers to devote more time to the projects, `please donate today`_.

 .. _please donate today: https://palletsprojects.com/donate